Best Online Mortgage Lenders

 • Whether you’ll have a dedicated loan officer

 Keep in mind that while online lenders can theoretically make the process of applying for a mortgage more convenient, the process could actually be more difficult and frustrating if a lender has unresponsive customer service or a complicated website.
-If you’re someone who likes in-person service or who is uncomfortable with all-digital processes, you may prefer a brick-and-mortar lender instead.
+If you’re someone who likes in-person service or who is uncomfortable with all-digital processes, it would be best to work with a brick-and-mortar lender instead.

 FAQ